julianjmoreno/EnergyAssetAgent-JustDocs/README.md

 M365 Copilot Agent instructions will direct the behavior of the agent, including its tasks and how it completes them.
 Here is a sample set of instructions that we have used to set up the agent.<br><br>

 These instructions helps the data agent understand your data by writing a detailed system prompt.
-The folling instructions assumes the tables / views available on the mirrored data from Azure Data Manager for Energy into Fabric leverading the New Zealand Petroleum data pack
+The folling instructions assumes data leverading the New Zealand Petroleum data pack
 <br><br>

 ```markdown